About Our Chapter

 The Rancho Irvine Chapter was founded in 1988 with Members from the Irvine community and surrounding areas!
 Our Patroness and Ticktocker members have volunteered over 175,000 hours with our philanthropy partners since its inception.
 Our Members focus on fulfilling the NCL Experience–a 6-year plan focusing on the Philanthropic, Cultural and Leadership pillars of the organization.

-We are proud to have 22 philanthropy partners in our community!
+As of 2021, we are proud to have 25 philanthropy partners in our community!
 These partnerships continue to grow and evolve as we partner with organizations that address genuine needs in the community and offer a variety of opportunities for our memberships to volunteer.

 Join Our Chapter